tmolteno/d1_build/README.txt

 INSTRUCTIONS

 * Use the 'nmtui' command to set up a wifi connection.
-* Connect using a serial port, or an HDMI monitor (takes about a minute to appear)
+* Connect using a serial port, or an HDMI monitor (takes about a minute to appear), or by ssh